LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK06D1-EF+DB.md

 In the *ConfigureServices* method, add a service for DbContext.

-- [AddDbContext](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.entityframeworkservicecollectionextensions.adddbcontext?view=efcore-2.1) will read the connection string and configure your DbContext to connect to your database.
+- [AddDbContext](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.entityframeworkservicecollectionextensions.adddbcontext?view=efcore-2.1) will read the connection string and configure your DbContext object to connect to your database.

-- This service also performs *dependency injection* to inject your DbContext object into any of your classes that the framework instantiates that have your DbContext class as a parameter in the constructor.
+- This service also performs *dependency injection* to inject your DbContext object into any of your classes (like your controller classes) that the framework instantiates and where you have your DbContext class as a parameter in the constructor.

 - The options argument specifies that this is a Microsoft SQL Server database, but you could also use another database, like SQLite.